Mehmed Kerem Uludag

 Michigan Autonomous Aerial Vehicles (MAAV)

-I joined MAAV during my first semester at UM (Winter22), and my experiences at MAAV have been one of the highlights of my undergraduate career thus far.
+I joined MAAV during my first semester at UM (Winter 22), and my experiences at MAAV have been one of the highlights of my undergraduate career.
 I have held multiple leadership roles, including software lead, vice-president, and president of MAAV.

 I had so much fun applying coursework from my EECS classes to a small electronic board attached to motors and watching it fly (autonomously).
 I worked on computer vision tasks to color mask and filter out the communication mast from its surroundings.